cloudmesh/classes/docs/source/i523/2017/course-2016.rst

 The course overview covers it's content and structure.
 It presents an introduction to general field of Big Data and Analytics.
-We are especially analysing the many different application areas in which Big Data can be applied.
-As Big Datais typically not just used in isolation but is part of a larger Informatics issue for a particular field we also use the term X-Informatics, where X defines a usecase or area of specialization in which Big Data is applied to.
+We are especially analyzing the many different application areas in which Big Data can be applied.
+As Big Datais typically not just used in isolation but is part of a larger Informatics issue for a particular field we also use the term X-Informatics, where X defines a use case or area of specialization in which Big Data is applied to.
 As such we organize the class around the the *Rallying Cry* of course: Use Clouds running Data Analytics Collaboratively processing Big Data to solve